 Why Are So Many MST Claims Denied?

-The VA officially recognizes that sexual harassment and assault sometimes occurs within the military, leaving veterans with military sexual trauma or “MST.”
-Despite the acknowledgement of the existence of MST, the claims process leaves much to be desired and often results in improper denials.
+The VA officially recognizes that sexual harassment and assault sometimes occur within the military, leaving veterans with military sexual trauma or “MST.”
+Despite the acknowledgment of the existence of MST, the claims process leaves much to be desired and often results in improper denials.
 In this post, we’ll explain some of the reasons for high denial rates and steps that can be taken to fix erroneous denials.

 What is Military Sexual Trauma?

 Any service member can experience MST, regardless of gender, sexual orientation, or military rank.
 Sometimes the offending party is a fellow soldier, and sometimes they are a superior officer.
 Sometimes the offender is a civilian.